Texas Baptists form chaplaincy partnership with Virginia Baptists

 by Becky Ellison, Texas CWJC/CMJC Consultant on February 22, 2017 in womans missionary union

 In 1994, Dellanna O'Brien, Executive Director of WMU, SBC was riding with a directors of missions (DOM) on the way to the airport after an associational meeting.
 He was telling his story of being a young boy growing up poor in the very area he was called to served.
 His widowed mother moved the family to town to secure a job just a block away from the Baptist church that would become his second family.
 When he graduated from high school, one woman from the church asked him what he planned to do.
-His quick response was, “Work for a year to save... [continue]
+His quick response was, “Work for a year to save money for college.”
+Church members stepped up and helped pay for four years of college... [continue]

 Executive Board announces financial support for pastors, approves new chaplaincy partnership